grafana/grafana/docs/sources/dashboards/build-dashboards/manage-library-panels/index.md

 ## Create a library panel

+Library panels can be reused in different dashboards throughout Grafana.
 When you create a library panel, the panel on the source dashboard is converted to a library panel as well.
 You need to save the original dashboard once a panel is converted.

+To create a library panel, follow these steps:

-1. Click **Edit** in the top-right corner of the dashboard.
+1. In the top-right corner of the dashboard, click **Edit**.
-1. On the panel you want to update, hover over any part of the panel to display the menu icon on the top-right corner.
+1. Hover over any part of the panel you want to share to display the actions menu on the top right corner.
-1. Click the menu icon and select **More > Create library panel**.
+1. Click **More > New library panel**.
-1. In **Library panel name**, enter the name.
+1. In the **Library panel name** field, enter the name.
-1. In **Save in folder**, select the folder to save the library panel.
+1. In the **Save in folder** drop-down list, select the folder in which to save the library panel.
+By default, the root level is selected.
-1. Click **Create library panel**.
+1. Click **Create library panel** to save your changes.
+1. Click **Save dashboard**.
+1. (Optional) Enter a description of the changes you've made.
+1. Click **Save**.
-1. Click **Save dashboard** and **Exit edit**.
+1. Click **Exit edit**.

 Once created, you can modify the library panel using any dashboard on which it appears.
 After you save the changes, all instances of the library panel reflect these modifications.